manuelernestog/weektodo/CONTRIBUTING.md

 ### Pull requests

 When you create a pull request you waive any patent or copyright claims you might have to the code you're contributing.
-(For example, you can't submit a PR and then sue Weektodo for using your code.)
+(For example, you can't submit a PR and then sue WeekToDo for using your code.)

 ## Filing Issues